Enterprise

 Terms and Conditions

-These Certinal Enterprise Terms and Conditions govern each Order entered by the Certinal entity and the Licensee, both identified in the Order document.
-By signing the Order Document, each party agrees as follows:
+These Certinal Enterprise Terms and Conditions govern each Order entered by the Certinal entity and the Licensee, both identified in the Order By signing the Order, each party agrees as follows:

 1. DEFINITIONS

-2. "Confidential Information" shall mean any non-public information or data that is designated “confidential” by a Party or that a reasonable person should understand is confidential, including technical, business, strategic, legal, or financial information or data, which is received by the other Party as part of the negotiation and/or the performance of this Agreement.
+- “Confidential Information” shall mean any non-public information or data that is designated “confidential” by a Party or that a reasonable person should understand is confidential, including product, technical, business, strategic, legal, or financial information or data, which is received by the other Party as part of the negotiation and/or the performance of this Agreement.
+In particular, Licensee’s Data and the terms of this Agreement are Confidential Information.

-6. “Licensee” shall mean to include that entity that is mentioned in the Order Document as licensee or customer.
+- “Licensee” shall mean to include that entity that is mentioned in the Order document as licensee or customer.

-11. “Software” means the generally available commercial release of Certinal software application as set out in the applicable Order.
+- “Software” means the generally available commercial release of Certinal software application and its services as set out in the applicable Order.

 2. GRANT OF LICENSE